huijing/demos/grids-basic/README.md

-# Grids series: Basic grid with fallbacks
+# CSS Grid series: Basic grid with fallbacks

 Basic grid layout with fallbacks using feature queries.